daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 ![](/img/capv-3.png)

 * You can also track the provisioning process with clusterctl to see where it's at.
-You will notice that this is what the tanzu cli is based on, only rebranded.
+You will notice that this is what the [tanzu cli ](https://www.vxav.fr/2021-10-14-ansi-color-handling-characters-with-tanzu-cli-on-windows/)is based on, only slightly rebranded by VMware.

 You will see the progress as you refresh this command and that it fits with what is going on in vSphere.